immersive-web/webxr-ar-module/explainer.md

 During exclusive sessions:
 - The UA runs a rendering loop at the device's native refresh rate
 - `VRWebGLLayer.framebuffer` is a custom framebuffer similar to a canvas's default frame buffer.
 Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all flag INVALID_OPERATION.
 Additionally, attempting to render to this framebuffer outside of the `requestVRPresentationFrame()` callback will flag INVALID_OPERATION.
-- To modify the `VRWebGLViewport` objects for a `VRWebGLLayer`, web developers may call `VRWebGLLayer.requestViewportScaling()`.
+- To modify the `VRViewport` objects for a `VRWebGLLayer`, web developers may call `VRWebGLLayer.requestViewportScaling()`.
 Not all UA will respect the request, but if the request can be honored changes will always take effect on a future `VRPresentationFrame`

 During non-exclusive (aka 'Magic Window') sessions:
 - The UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`)
 - `VRWebGLLayer.framebuffer` will always be null.
 When this is passed into `gl.bindFramebuffer`, it will result in rendering occurring in the default framebuffer of the `VRWebGLLayer.source`.
-- Changes to the size of the `VRWebGLLayer.source` canvas will automatically update the `VRWebGLViewport` and potentially projection matrix in the first `VRPresentationFrame` after the changes have been applied in the page.
+- Changes to the size of the `VRWebGLLayer.source` canvas will automatically update the `VRViewport` and potentially projection matrix in the first `VRPresentationFrame` after the changes have been applied in the page.
 Calls to `VRWebGLLayer.requestViewportScaling()` will have no effect.

 ```js
 function onDrawFrame(vrFrame) {